k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 - There is no operational benefit, as this environment is typically used for prototyping or testing rather than for production governance or compliance.

 **Recommendation:**
-Do not enable auditing in development environments where Fabric Web Studio is employed.
-It provides no added value and may introduce confusion in interpreting activity logs.
+Auditing should not be enabled in development environments that use Fabric Web Studio, since it is unnecessary.
+When auditing is directed to the logs, it may lead to confusion during log interpretation and cause information overload for users.